 4. Reassemble adjustment ring and bean hopper.

-After calibration is confirmed, remove the bean hopper in order to replace the adjustment ring, faceplate and hopper with their matching screws.
+After calibration is confirmed, remove the bean container in order to replace the adjustment ring, faceplate and container with their matching screws.

 Make sure they're all tightened properly.
 The adjustment ring's #1 setting should be centered in the faceplate's window.